 Determining which degree is best for you will depend upon your academic background and your professional interests.

 In July, 2012 we were awarded the NIH National Library of Medicine (NLM) biomedical informatics training grant.
 Individuals seeking graduate degrees leading to research careers in biomedical informatics, who are US citizens, non-citizen nationals, or have permanent residency status (as evidenced by Card I-551), are eligible.
 Our five-year grant supports a total of 15 biomedical informatics trainees, including pre-doctoral Bioinformatics PhD students and postdoctoral MD’s pursuing the Masters in Clinical Research.
-We are currently recruiting for pre-doctoral and postdoctoral positions for the 2015-2016 funding and academic year.
+We are currently recruiting for pre-doctoral and postdoctoral positions.

 As part of the NLM training grant, we also offer special short-term internship appointments.
 For these fellowships, we encourage individuals to apply who are from underrepresented racial and ethnic groups; have disabilities; or are from economically, socially, culturally, or educationally disadvantaged backgrounds.
 Applications are accepted year-round; qualified applicants should send their personal statement and CV to dbmifellowship at ucsd dot edu.